Senda de gloria

 Senda de gloria (English title: Path to Glory) is a Mexican telenovela produced by Ernesto Alonso for Televisa in 1987.
 The telenovela recreates historical events in Mexico between 1916 and 1939.
 It starred Eduardo Yáñez, Julieta Rosen, Ignacio López Tarso, Blanca Sánchez, Roxana Chávez and Anabel Ferreira.

 Plot

 The story begins in 1916, with the Mexican Revolution seemingly coming to an end.
 General Eduardo Álvarez and his family are waiting for the train at the station and there they meet Manuel Fortuna, a young railroad employee who will come to have a significant role in their lives.
-Miguel falls in love with Andrea, the eldest daughter of the general, but a great gulf separates them.
-Additionally, Miguel lives with Mercedes, a woman who adores him and therefore does not want to hurt her.
+Manuel falls in love with Andrea, the eldest daughter of the general, but a great gulf separates them.
+Additionally, Manuel lives with Mercedes, a woman who adores him and therefore he does not want to hurt her.